 - Successes and failures (focus on what you learned from any failures and how they shaped you into who you are today)

 - Customer testimonials and reviews

 - Existing content

-- Unique talents
+- Unique talents and skills

 Build your personal brand